 - Pious takes place over the course of three seasons – Fall, Winter, and Spring.
 This is intentional and even in describing Carpious, the author is likening him (his skin color) to the Fall.
 Something about him is on the verge of dying as the story begins.

 - The street name, Mechi Lane, is a nod to the practice of “mechila” which is asking for forgiveness.
-Mechila is given particular attention during Yom Kippur, one of the holiest days of the year for Jewish people.
+Mechila is given particular attention during Yom Kippur, one of the holiest days of the year for people of Jewish faith.

 - Admah City is a fictional metropolis named after Admah, an actual city mentioned in the Bible as one of the neighboring cities of Sodom and Gomorrah.
 It was a major sea port of trade.
 Admah City is akin to a New York, LA or Atlanta and is allegedly located somewhere in North Carolina.